-The 2 most common eye infections are conjunctivitis, also known as pink eye, and styes.
+The 2 most common eye infections are conjunctivitis (pink eye) and styes.
 Conjunctivitis causes inflammation that makes the white of the eye turn pink or red.
 Styes are red bumps on the eyelid that can be painful and may cause swelling or tearing of the eye.
-Left untreated, many eye infections can lead to corneal ulcers, which may eventually cause vision loss.
+If left untreated, many eye infections can lead to corneal ulcers, which may eventually cause vision loss.

 Infections of the eye are most commonly transmitted by direct contact, and this is generally the case in children that are experiencing an infection.
 Because children don’t always wash their hands properly, they can transmit bacteria, fungus, or viruses by simply rubbing their eyes with their fingers or sleeping on a pillow that has been touched by infected hands.
 Parents are also susceptible to eye infections because of their children.
 In certain cases, infections can be passed on at birth if the mother has an untreated sexually transmitted disease, but this is exceedingly rare.

 Some less severe infections are cured through consistent use of warm compresses and over-the-counter medications.
-An ophthalmologist can assess every eye infection and determine the best course of action on a case by case basis.
+We assess every eye infection and determine the best course of action on a case by case basis.